errorcorrectionzoo/eczoo_sitegen/README.md

 > yarn preview
 ```

-The script will build the website.
-The site can be previewed in your browser at
+The script will build the a simple website previewer.
+The site pages can be
+previewed in your browser at the address displayed by the `yarn preview` script
-the address displayed in the terminal, this is normally http://localhost:8087/ .
+in the terminal; this address is normally http://localhost:8087/ .
 If you make changes to your source YAML files, you can click the "RELOAD" button
 in the browser preview to pick up the modifications and update the displayed zoo
 page.